This website uses cookies to ensure you get the best experience on our website. Learn more

 Communications

-For all intents and purposes, consider yourself out of contact.
-There is no direct phone or internet, although some cellphones with roaming may pick up reception here, as Lagoon is very near the Namibian border and cellphone network.
-Contact in an emergency is made via radio.
+There is WIFI in the guest rooms at Lagoon, some cellphones with roaming may pick up reception here, as Lagoon is very near the Namibian border and cellphone network.

 TV & radio